keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 require 'awesome_print'
 ```

 Requiring gems and modules for _all_ invocations of `rexe` will make your commands simpler and more concise, but will be a waste of execution time if they are not needed.
 You can inspect the execution times to see just how much time is being wasted.
-For example, we can find out that nokogiri takes about 0.8 seconds to load on my laptop by observing and comparing the execution times with and without the require:
+For example, we can find out that nokogiri takes about 0.7 seconds to load on my laptop by observing and comparing the execution times with and without the require (output has been abbreviated):

 ```
 ➜  ~   rexe -v
-rexe version 0.6.0 -- 2019-02-23 16:51:48 +0700
-Source Code:
-Options: {:input_mode=>:no_input, :loads=>[], :requires=>[], :verbose=>true}
-Loading global config file /Users/kbennett/.rexerc rexe time elapsed: 0.094946 seconds.   # <---------------------------
+rexe time elapsed: 0.094946 seconds.

 ➜  ~   rexe -v -r nokogiri
-rexe version 0.6.0 -- 2019-02-23 16:51:53 +0700
-Source Code:
-Options: {:input_mode=>:no_input, :loads=>[], :requires=>["nokogiri"], :verbose=>true}
-Loading global config file /Users/kbennett/.rexerc rexe time elapsed: 0.165996 seconds.   # <---------------------------
+rexe time elapsed: 0.165996 seconds.
 ```

 ### Using Loaded Files in Your Commands